 This type of personal loan refinances existing debts into one new loan.
-Often times, the interest rate on this new debt consolidation loan is lower than the interest rate on credit card debt, which may mean you spend less money in interest over the life of the loan.
+Ideally, the interest rate on this new debt consolidation loan would be lower than the interest rate on the outstanding debt.
+This would allow you to spend less in interest over the life of the loan.

-If you are struggling to get approved for a personal loan on your own, there are circumstances in which you can apply for a loan with a cosigner.
+If you’re struggling to get approved for a personal loan on your own, there are circumstances in which you can apply for a loan with a cosigner.
 A cosigner is someone who helps you qualify for the loan but does not have ownership over the loan.
 In the event that you are unable to make payments on the loan, your cosigner would be responsible.

 Co-borrowers and co-applicants are other terms you might hear if you’re interested in borrowing a personal loan with the assistance of a friend or family member.
 A co-borrower essentially takes out the loan with you.
+Unlike a cosigner, your co-borrower’s name will also be on the loan, so they’d be equally responsible for making sure payments are made on time.

-Your co-borrower’s name will also be on the loan so they’ll be equally responsible for making sure payments are made on-time.
-A co-applicant is the person applying for a loan with you.
+Meanwhile, a co-applicant is the person applying for a loan with you.
 When the loan application is approved, the co-applicant becomes the co-borrower.

 Personal Lines of Credit

 Slightly different from a personal loan, a personal line of credit functions similarly to a credit card.
 It’s revolving credit, which typically means there is a maximum credit limit, a required monthly minimum payment, and when the debt is paid off, money can be withdrawn again.

 The funds in a personal line of credit are generally accessed by writing checks or using a card, or by making transfers into another account.

 Interest rates on a personal line of credit may be lower than the interest rates on a credit card.
 Like personal loans, there are both unsecured and secured personal lines of credit.